arthurBricq/Interpreter/README.md

 - Python-like typed variables: `a = 1`
   - Currently supported types: `bool`, `int`, `list`, `string`
 - Python-like functions: `fn foo(first_arg, second_arg)`
+  - Like in python, variables are typed but the type is not declared.
+Furthermore, it is possible to change the type of variables.
 - Python-like list: `my_list = [1,2,3]`
   - access: `my_list[0]`
   - mutation: `new_list = my_list + [4]`